std::coroutine_handle<Promise>::coroutine_handle

 std::coroutine_handle < std::noop_coroutine_promise > is neither default constructible nor constructible from std::nullptr_t. std::noop_coroutine can be used to create a new std::coroutine_handle < std::noop_coroutine_promise >

-Static member functions from_promise and from_address can also create a coroutine_handle
+Static member functions from_promise and from_address can also create a coroutine_handle.

 See also